 The Task Force’s work is grounded in four key principles:

-The Task Force is currently supporting two key transportation projects and two policy initiatives in 2019:
+The Task Force is currently supporting the three following transportation projects and policy initiatives:

 The Civic Committee continues to promote the completion of the O’Hare Modernization Program and the successful implementation of the $8.5 billion terminal rebuilding project.